DeMaCS-UNICAL/LoIDE/README.md

 __*It currently supports only Answer Set Programming; we encourage any feedback, but we do NOT recommend it for production yet.*__

+## Online Beta
+Find a live beta version at www.mat.unical.it/calimeri/projects/loide

 ## Purpose
 [...]